 Why Crown Castle

-Our network: With over 60,000 route miles of fiber, we own and operate one of the largest and densest networks in the country, giving you more diverse paths and unique routes.
+Our network: With approximately 75,000 route miles of fiber, we own and operate one of the largest and densest networks in the country, giving you more diverse paths and unique routes.

 Security: Dedicated fiber that doesn’t pass through public switches or clouds gives you the highest levels of security and the lowest risk of information breaches.

-Experience: We have over 20 years of experience building and maintaining fiber across the country, with customers across financial and professional services.
+Experience: We have 25 years of experience building and maintaining fiber across the country, with customers across financial and professional services.

 Consultation: We take the time to carefully consider all your needs and deliver a solution that meets your business requirements and opens up new opportunities.

 Service: We have locally based service teams who are available to you whenever you need them, and with our around-the-clock Network Operations Center, you can be sure your network will always be in good hands.

 average hourly cost of network downtime for 98% of enterprise businesses.
 1

 of IT spending went towards private cloud investments in 2015.
 2

 more security incidents were detected in 2015 over 2014.
 3